Check out our top 12 tips to preparing and getting a quick sale on your home – prior to and during showings to prospective buyers.

 Buyers often look for homes that require few repairs, and you want a deal to go through as quickly as possible.

-Some sellers hire a Home Inspector to conduct a Pre-Listing Inspection then resolve the important deficiencies.
+Some sellers hire a Home Inspector to conduct a Pre-Listing Inspection and then resolve the important deficiencies.

 Common things you should consider repairing include –